nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-examples-complex.md

 ---
-title: Complex Worked Examples
+title: Semi Machine Readable Examples
 keywords:  messaging
 tags: [fhir,messaging]
 sidebar: foundations_sidebar
 permalink: dosage-examples-complex.html
-summary: "Complex Worked Examples"
+summary: "Semi Machine Readable Examples"
 ---

+These **medicationRequest** examples are only semi machine readable as they require part of the instruction to be expressed as free-text within either *additionalInstruction* or *patientInstruction*.

 {% include important.html content="Examples are not complete with respect to all mandatory or required data for a CareConnect implementation but instead highlight the variety of use of the FHIR Dosage structure" %}